mensmaximus/anno-1800-mod-small-warehouses/README.md

 Special:
 - Upgradable to small warehouse 1x2
-- Can delivery heat in Arctic in a radius of 1 tile
+- Can delivery heat in Arctic in a radius of 1 tile (IMYA needed to activate)

 ### 1x2
 Availability: